 The college reports subcontract arrangements to ESFA as part of a Subcontract Declaration which is completed at least twice a year or if subcontracting arrangements change during a year, in according with ESFA subcontracting guidelines.

 Responsibility for Implementation

 The Corporation is required to agree the fees policy and sub-contract arrangements for The Isle of Wight College as part of its responsibilities for The College’s educational character.
-The Assistant Principal for Resources and Finance is responsible for providing adequate advice as the basis for the setting of fees, course costing and other related issues.
-The Assistant Principal for Quality and Improvement is responsible for providing adequate advice on the rationale for subcontracting arrangements and for the performance of subcontractors.
+The Director of Finance & Capital is responsible for providing adequate advice as the basis for the setting of fees, course costing and other related issues.
+The Deputy Principal is responsible for providing adequate advice on the rationale for subcontracting arrangements and the for the performance of subcontractors.
 This policy and subcontracting rationale will be signed off annually by the Corporation and will be published on the college website by 31 October each year.

 Our reasoning for subcontracting

 The Isle of Wight College subcontracts for one or more of the following reasons:

 - To engage with new markets, enhancing opportunities available to learners

 - To ensure revenue/margin protection